To Travel Is To Live: Adventures In San Francisco

 Next stop?
 The beach.
 We locked up the bikes to put our feet in the freezing cold water.
 The 360-degree views could have been the backdrop to a movie set and the cold air alone was enough to keep us energized.

 From there is was an all uphill climb (or pedal).
-Upon reaching the top we stopped at Cliff House for a little “pick me up” coffee again with some spectacular views.
+Upon reaching the top we stopped at Cliff House for a coffee, again with some spectacular views.
 Back on the bike and mostly uphill, we pushed and pushed through a really neat neighborhood and finally made it to the Golden Gate Bridge.

 Riding a bicycle over the Golden Gate Bridge is a completely different experience than driving, the perfect reminder of how small we are in this great big world.
 The wind, the sounds of the water crashing against the shoreline to the sounds of flowing conversation all around us; I couldn’t help but soak it all in and lag behind just a little in my daydreaming.